succabs/soma/README.md

 How to use: There are 1000 users and you can log in using any number between 1 and 1000.
 At start there is no content, because your localStorage is empty.
 On the app you can:
--Log in/out
+- Log in/out
--Post and delete your own posts
+- Post and delete your own posts
--Look at your own or other people's profiles
+- Look at your own or other people's profiles

  # Install & run